Friends Connect Foundation facilitates casual socials where teens, both with and without special needs, can connect and spend time together!

 Can I still volunteer if I have little to no experience with special needs children?

 YES, you can!
 Like many of our volunteers, it will be their first time working with special needs children as well.
 However, not to worry!
-Returning volunteers, staff, and Activity Leaders will be nearby to help and answer any questions that arise.
+Returning volunteers, staff and Team Leaders will prepare you and make you feel welcome from the moment you check in.
+At every event, we have a have a group overview, training and discussion about the day.
+We will also introduce you to volunteers who have been with us before so they can help answer any questions that you may have!

 I don’t live in New Jersey, can I still volunteer?